ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 ```

 ### disable
-The message requires to have the `id` of the datapoint.
+The message requires having the `id` of the datapoint.

 ```javascript
 sendTo('influxdb.0', 'disableHistory', {